 Amazon wasn't the first company to release an E Ink e-reader (that was Sony, which launched the Librie in 2004), but when the first Kindle was released in 2007, it sold out in five hours.
 That initial success was likely due to Amazon's huge library of e-content.

-In terms of new releases, we're eager to get our hands on Lauren Beukes' Afterland (Mulholland Books, 2020).
+The latest new release we're super excited for is the decidedly adult A Certain Hunger, the debut novel from Chelsea G. Summers.
+It focuses on a food writer who's also a cannibalistic serial killer.
+So, if you dug Mads Mikkelsen's Hannibal, you're gonna love this.
+Also, make sure to check out Lauren Beukes' Afterland (Mulholland Books, 2020).
 It's a post-pandemic adventure tale about a world nearly completely without men, minus one young child, whose mother will do anything to protect him.

 We've pulled together the best e-book reader apps, but since your phone or tablet's screen is probably harsher on your eyes than an e-ink-based e-reader is, you'll probably want to check out these picks.